10 signs of a poor communicator

 10) It’s a fact!

-The above are a selection of common mistakes leading to ineffective communication.
+The above is a selection of common mistakes leading to ineffective communication.
 I’m sure you can think of others!
 Why not share them by posting a comment below?

 When you think about the people around you, how many of the above do they display in their communication with you?